USGS-R/RSurvey/README.md

 Immediate goals for software development include:

 * adding the ability to manipulate geospatial data;
-* revising management of graphics devices;
+* revising management of graphics devices; and
-* creating a GUI for geostatistical modeling based on functions in the **gstat** package; and
+* creating a GUI for geostatistical modeling based on functions in the **gstat** package.
-* encouraging others to collaborate on code development and documentation.

 Install
 -------